RetroAchievements/RAPatches/README.md

-# IMPORTANT NOTE

-I'm doing a lot of cleanup and sorting to make this repo easier to navigate.
-If you come across any broken links in the RA forum, please open an issue here or notify me via Discord @ `televandalist#9495` (2022-05-03)

 # RAPatches

 This is a patch repository for RetroAchievements.org.
 Please open issues for requests and/or error reports.
 However, please **do not** make hash-linking requests here; patches in this repo are for hashes that have already been linked.<br><br>